 To provide culturally-competent support services to families in a holistic approach in order to improve their quality of life.

 We are a private, not-for-profit, mission-driven organization that provides comprehensive services to a diverse community.
-While most of the clients we serve now are of Hispanic descent, we strive to offer services to a broader cultural community.
+While most of the clients we serve now are of Latin descent, we strive to offer services to a broader cultural community.

 Centro Multicultural La Familia formerly known as El Centro “La Familia” was founded in 1985 by Oakland County Community Mental Health (OCCMH) to provide the Hispanic community with quality mental health care in a culturally sensitive way.
 The County provided mental health services but did not have bilingual staff among their health providers.
 At that time, a group of community leaders were instrumental in the awareness of the need and initiation of mental health services for the Spanish-speaking population of Oakland County.
 In 1992, Sonia Acosta, PhD, became El Centro’s first full time supervisor.
 She was hired to supervise the program and also to provide direct mental health services.
 Then, El Centro had one full time clerical staff and 2 mental health clinicians.
+With her grant writing skills, Dr Acosta was able to grow the program to 35 bilingual bicultural staff members.